BlankoScript08/NoobBeamer/README.md

 # BloxyFlipyPredictor
-Bloxflip Predictor Exploit Overpowered to install this open then python file (BloxyFlipyPredictor) then it will install the nessacary requirements
+Bloxflip Predictor Exploit Overpowered to install this open the python file (BloxyFlipyPredictor) then it will install the nessacary requirements